cosmos/ibc/spec/ics-002-consensus-verification/README.md

 where
   * `consensusState` is the `ConsensusState` used by `Consensus.ValidityPredicate` to verify `Header`s.
   * `verifiedRoots` is a map of heights to previously verified `CommitmentRoot` structs, used to prove presence or absence of key-value pairs in state at particular heights.
-  * `frozen` is a boolean indicating whether the client has been frozen due to a detected equivocation.
+  * `frozen` is a boolean indicating whether the client has been frozen due to a detected misbehaviour.

 Note that instead of `ClientState` being stored directly, the consensus state, roots, and frozen boolean are stored at separate keys.